 Loft Conversion Process at a glance

 If you would like a further explanation of these specific steps, please read on.

 1) Feasibility Study -Needs & Options Review.
 The MOST IMPORTANT phase

-We spend a little more time on the research than most other firms who rush their clients into the design phase.
+We spend a little more time on the research than most other firms that rush their clients into the design phase.